This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

-Let’s propose a hypothetical: You are Netflix.
-You have times when lots of people are watching your shows, and other times when very few people are watching shows.
+Let’s propose a hypothetical scenario: You are Netflix.
+You have times when lots of people are watching shows, and other times when very few people are watching shows.
 You somehow need to be able to have enough servers for lots of people to watch, but you don’t want to waste resources when nobody is watching.
 The solution?
 Use the cloud!

 Netflix uses AWS, a cloud provider, to add and remove servers from its clusters as they’re needed.
-This means they pay a lot of money on Saturday night when people are inside watching Stranger Things, and they pay very little Wednesday morning when people are at work.
+This means they pay a lot of money on Saturday night when people are inside watching movies, and they pay very little Wednesday morning when people are at work.

 The reasons you would use the cloud is because you need something that either needs to scale fast, be cost effective, or will only exist for a short period of time.

 Private clouds are software which you run on your own servers.
-They give you the advantages of cloud flexiblity while giving you the control over the machines you run.
+They give you the advantages of cloud flexibility while giving you the control over the machines you run.

-Public clouds are services you subscribe to which allow you to run and rent server-space on somebody else’s cloud.
-This is cheap and easy to work with, but may be restricted during times of heavy use.
+Public clouds are services which allow you to run and rent server-space on somebody else’s cloud.
+This is cheap to start and easy to work with, but may be more expensive in the long run and restricted during times of heavy use.

-Configuration Management is a very useful tool in using the Cloud as a developer.
-Being able to spin up hundreds of machines isn’t useful if you have to manually set each one up to run your application.
-Many companies use some form of configuration management to provision their cloud-based boxes automatically.
+Configuration Management is a very useful tool for managing lots of machines at once in the cloud.
+Being able to spin up hundreds of machines isn’t practical if you have to manually configure each one.
+Many companies use configuration management tools to provision their cloud machines automatically.